Hello-zoka/Advent_of_code_2022-3-/README.md

-### Here you can find my solutions of this event(it's not full because I'm potato, but I solved it all in Kotlin only)
+### Here you can find my solutions of this event(it's not full because I'm potato, but I solved all event(50 stars) in Kotlin only)

 # Advent of Code Kotlin Template